Deskless Employees vs. Remote Employees: Do You Know the Difference?

 When the pandemic struck, our clients already had a comms channel in place that allowed them to reach their deskless teams, target messages, and reach employees regardless of location or employment status.
 Healthcare companies like Avera Health were able to change paper systems to digital ones during the pandemic to increase safety measures in their hospitals.
 United Health Services used their app to continue communications to furloughed workers so they knew why they were furloughed, what was going on, and when they would be back at work.
 BNSF Logistics used their app to continue culture-driving and engagement initiatives like L&D programs using their app.

 Are your remote employees facing challenges, burnout, and disengagement?
 Yes.
 Absolutely.
 And that’s important to address.
 But they still have computers, email, and other ways of communicating.
 They are still in the safety of their homes.
 So, why are we seeing the market saturated with advice for re-engaging and supporting just remote workers?
 Understanding the challenges faced by deskless employees should be a priority for Communications, HR, and C-level leadership.
 Their voices need to be heard and recognized, in the same volume as that of a remote worker.
 Strengthening the lines of communication to this critical employee group literally can save lives.

 Taking action to support this workforce is an activity that must take place now.
 Are you extending wellness and mental health benefits to these workers?
-Are you actively communicating with them when they are furloughed?
+Are you actively communicating with them?
 Is your leadership team taking an active role in addressing your entire workforce?
 Or is your primary communication focus still on the remote worker?

 Let’s Improve Internal Comms for Deskless and Remote Employees Together